Psychology

 Research and theory regarding the interacting influences of biology and the environment as they are related to social and emotional development during infancy, childhood, and adolescence.
 Normative and idiographic development in a number of domains, including morality, aggression, personality, sex roles, peer interaction, and familial relationships are considered.

-Prerequisites: Three of: PSYC 2010 and PSYC 2510 and PSYC 2520.
+Prerequisites: Three of: PSYC 2010 or EDUC 2222 (same as PSYC 2012) and PSYC 2510 and PSYC 2520.

-Previous terms offered: Fall 2019, Fall 2017.
+Previous terms offered: Fall 2023.

 PSYC 3011 (b) Cognitive Development